no0p/no0p.github.io/_posts/2024-4-13-notes-on-llm-application-development.markdown

 ### Final thought

-This mental model feels a bit like <a href="https://en.wikipedia.org/wiki/Prompt_engineering#Retrieval-augmented_generation">Retreival Augmented Generation</a> but with a little more emphasis on named entity recognition, resolution, and database structure, as opposed to a shotgun vector similarity search.
+This mental model is really just <a href="https://en.wikipedia.org/wiki/Prompt_engineering#Retrieval-augmented_generation">Retreival Augmented Generation</a> but with a little more emphasis on named entity recognition, resolution, and database structure, as opposed to a shotgun vector similarity search.

 We can imagine a lot of activity like this taking place with the concept of <a href="https://ai.google.dev/docs/function_calling">tool use</a>.
 Where tools provide a in-LLM capabilities to access structured data sources.